 }

-Step 6: Enhancing with JavaScript Fetch API
+Step 6: Expanding with JavaScript

 <script>